 5. Most People Don’t Own a Car

-According to the U.S. Census, about 56% of New York households don’t have a car.
+According to the U.S. Census, about 56% of New York households don’t have a car, which can be a budget saver.
 Generally, having a car in New York is a big hassle.
 In many neighborhoods – including most of Manhattan and the denser parts of the other four boroughs – free parking is a rare beast.
 In the evenings, it is not unusual to spend 30 minutes or more searching for a spot.

 Even if you do find one, you likely can’t leave it there for long.
 Alternate side parking means once or twice a week you have to move your car to the other side of the street so that street cleaners can come through.
 And then, a few days later, move it back.
-This gets old… fast.
+This isn’t just inconvenient, it’s pretty annoying to residents.
+But, without a car, you can do away with insurance, car loan costs, gas, and maintenance costs that can go towards the higher costs you’re already going to be paying.

 6. It Helps to Know the Subway Map

-The good news is: New York is one of the rare American cities where you can easily get by without a car.
-According to walkscore.com it is the most walkable city in the country, with a score of 88.
-Taxis are everywhere, if you don’t mind spending some cash.
+The good news is that New York is one of the rare American cities where you can easily get by without a car.
+According to walkscore.com, it is the most walkable city in the country, with a score of 88.
+Plus, taxis are everywhere if you don’t mind spending some cash.

 7. New York Has Beaches